Appdynamics/iot-rest-api-sample-apps/python/README.md

 ## Overview
 This folder contains sample applications written in Python Programming Language showing how to use IoT REST API.

-These applications have been tested using python 2.7 on Mac OS X.
+These applications have been tested with python 2.7 and 3.0 versions on Mac OS X.

 ## iot-rest-api-sample.py
 This sample app creates one event each of type - custom, network and error events.